micromagnetics/magnum.fe/doc/getting_started.rst

 Getting Started
 ===============

 As a first example the standard problem #4 [MuMag4]_, proposed by the MuMag group is computed with magnum.fe.
 Since magnum.fe is a Python library, a simulation script is a Python script that imports magnum.fe.
-Furthermore the dolfin library of FEniCS has to be imported.
 Thus, every magnum.fe simulation script starts with

 .. code:: python

-  from dolfin import *
   from magnumfe import *

 In the next step a mesh for the simulation is created.
 For simple geometries, the builtin meshing tools of dolfin and magnum.fe are a good choice.
 More complicated geometries can be meshed with external tools. magnum.fe supports a variety of mesh file formats through the Gmsh library.
 Depending on the method for the solution of the open-boundary demagnetization field problem the mesh is also required to include a cuboid shell, see :ref:`open-boundary`.